mikejohnson51/reference.catchments/README.md

 - `GDAL` (`ogr2ogr` is used for file conversions)
 - `mapshaper` (used for polygon simplification, not enough to use `rmapshaper`)

+### Simple, Valid, POLYGON

+**Simple**: a simple polygon does not intersect itself and has no holes.

+**Valid**: Validity is most important for polygons, which define bounded areas and require a good deal of structure.
+Some of the rules of polygon validity are:

+  - Polygon rings must close.
+  - Rings that define holes should be inside rings that define exterior boundaries.
+  - Rings may not self-intersect (they may neither touch nor cross themselves).
+  - Rings may not touch other rings, except at a point.
+  - Elements of multi-polygons may not touch each other.

+**MULTI vs POLYGON**: A `POLYGON` is a shape with a closed exterior comprised of lines.
+A `MULTIPOLYGON` is a collection of `POLYGON`.
+A multipolygon catchment reprenstation _VIOLATES_ the assumption of 1 flowline to 1 catchment divide expected.

 ## Workflow

 This project is set up as a series of scripts contained in the workflow directory.
 They can be run in the following order to tackle the summarized tasks: